Skip to main content

 NVMe-oF host configuration for RHEL 9.0 with ONTAP

 NVMe-oF (including NVMe/FC and NVMe/TCP) is supported with RHEL 9.0 with Asymmetric Namespace Access (ANA) required for surviving storage failovers (SFOs) on the ONTAP array.
 ANA is the ALUA equivalent in the NVM-oF environment, and is currently implemented with in-kernel NVMe Multipath.
-This document contains the details for enabling NVMe-oF with in-kernel NVMe Multipath using ANA on RHEL 9.0 and ONTAP as the target.
+Using this procedure, you can enable NVMe-oF with in-kernel NVMe Multipath using ANA on RHEL 9.0 and ONTAP as the target.

 For additional details on supported configurations, see the NetApp Interoperability Matrix Tool.